 - 1. First you will need to go to the RV dump station and empty the black water and gray water tanks.
-Rinse the tanks with clean water. - Lift the access cover on your rear dinette passenger-side bench.
-The fresh water tank has a small white petcock valve on the side.
+Rinse the tanks with clean water. - 2.
+On the outside, passenger-side of the trailer, there is the fresh water tank petcock valve on the bottom.
 Turn the valve to let water drain from the tank (this water will drain out the bottom of the trailer). - 3.
 Open your hot water faucet taps (leave the pump off).
 If you have a tankless water heater, skip step 3.

 Lift the access cover on your rear dinette driver side bench.
 At the back of the water heater, locate the bypass valves, turn valve to the bypass configuration with all handles aligned vertically (see image).